 During the Advanced Open Water Certification course, you will learn about underwater navigation and about certain types of diving, such as deep, wreck, boat, multilevel, and drift diving.
 You can also choose to focus on particular diving interests, such as underwater photography.

-Children aged 10 to 14 can participate in the PADI Discover Scuba Diving Program or earn their Junior Open Water Diver certification.
-Advanced courses are available for kids aged 12-14.
+Children aged 12+ can participate in the PADI Discover Scuba Diving Program and earn their Open Water Diver certification.

 Some other relevant information can be found here, But please call us if you have any questions!